 If a partner, who is in charge of an audit firm and also certifies the financial statements of the company, retires from the said firm and joins another firm of chartered accountants, such other firm shall also be ineligible to be appointed for a period of 5 years.
 Note - Joint Audit Where a company has appointed two or more individuals or firms or a combination thereof as joint auditors, the company may follow the rotation of auditors in such a manner that both or all of the joint auditors, as the case may be, do not complete their term in the same year.
-Section 139(3) Rotation of Audit Partner, Audit Team Nambers of a company MAY resolve to provide that in the cudit firm appointed by it Members of a company MAY resolve to provide that in the audit firm appointed by it, the Auditing Partner and his Team shall be rotated at such intervals as may be resolved by members; or
+Section 139(3) Rotation of Audit Partner, Audit Team Members of a company MAY resolve to provide that in the audit firm appointed by it, the Auditing Partner and his Team shall be rotated at such intervals as may be resolved by members; or